 - Immunised portfolio: this is managed based on the use principles and requirements of the adjustment by union, therefore, the interest rate is mitigated. - Non-immunised portfolio: this is assessed in Solvency II using volatility adjustment.
-To guarantee a short-term interest rate, the interest rate assumed is limited.

 VidaCaixa limits the exposure to interest rate risk by continuously managing and monitoring the union of asset and liabilities flows using, among other investments, the investment in swaps as a hedge financial instrument.